Small crop, cleaning and testing seed, hope to have more available by 2/15/15 (Hibiscus sabdariffa)

-[TP/75-85Â°/7-14 days/sun/36-60 in./tp] Beautiful 3-5' high hibiscus-family plants with red stems, leaf margins, and calyxes.
-The bright red calyxes make a "zingy" tea, sauce or jam.
-Roselle was called "Florida cranberry" in the 1890s and is still sometimes called sorrel or Jamaica sorrel.
-The creamy-white flowers and young leaves are edible and have a citrus tang.
-It is also grown in warmer areas as a thick ornamental annual hedge.
-We tried a number of varieties and Thai Red was the only one to begin flowering by mid-summer here in Virginia.
+[TP/75-85Â°/7-14 days/sun/36-60 in./tp] Beautiful 3-5 ft. plants with red stems and leaf veins.
+The bright red calyxes can be used to make "zingy" tea, sauce or jam.
+Roselle was called "Florida cranberry" in the 1890s.
+The flowers and young leaves are edible and have a citrus tang.
+The only variety in several trials to begin flowering by mid-summer here in Virginia.
 Pkt (0.6 g, 20 seeds)

 This product was added to our catalog on .